pimplak/p/docs/README.md

-# PsychFlow – Progressive Web App for Psychologists
+# P – Progressive Web App for Psychologists

 ## The Problem